dblock/code.dblock.org/_posts/2011/2011-02-15-jna-coming-back-to-life-on-kenai-and-a-word-on-github.markdown

 comments: true
 dblog_post_id: 173
 ---
-You might have heard about the massive controversy about [Hudson’s move to Github](https://www.infoq.com/news/2011/02/sonatype-hudson).
+You might have heard about the massive controversy about [Hudson's move to Github](https://www.infoq.com/news/2011/02/sonatype-hudson).
 I could have stirred a big storm in a cup for the [Java Native Access (JNA)](https://github.com/twall/jna/) project, but instead of I spent a few hours this morning resurrecting it back to some life form on [Kenai](https://web.archive.org/web/20111005153529/https://kenai.com/) (JNA-172).
 It was about time, even [people on Habrahabr noticed](https://habrahabr.ru/blogs/java/113436/).
 I heard from [@toddfast](https://web.archive.org/web/20110217073825/https://java.net/people/85599-toddfast)  who is working on a 3.2.8 release too, so all will be good soon.

 #### Website